Lower Secondary Courses of Study

 In addition to learning valuable lessons about conflict and compromise, finding their voice, and refining their communication skills, students also have a lot of fun.
 The culminating drama experience for 6th, 7th, and 8th grade entails creating and performing in a class production.

-Each AISG Middle School student takes some form of music (Band, Strings) in Grades 6 and 7.
+Each AISG Lower Secondary student takes some form of music (Band, Strings) in Grades 6 and 7.
 The rationale is supported by educational pedagogy, aesthetics and social values.
 Currently brain research shows that corpus callosum development is profound in Grades 6 and 7.
 It is a perfect age for students to create lasting lateralization capabilities in their growing brains and build strong synaptic connection.

-By providing compulsory instrument learning for all students, AISG is adhering to the philosophy that middle school years are the time where students should be afforded the chance to work on and try an experience that may be unfamiliar, and in doing so, are given new options to forge uncharted interests or passions.
+By providing compulsory instrument learning for all students, AISG is adhering to the philosophy that lower secondary years are the time where students should be afforded the chance to work on and try an experience that may be unfamiliar, and in doing so, are given new options to forge uncharted interests or passions.

 Aesthetically, if students are not exposed to aspects of instrumental music making before Grade 9, there is a perception window that closes and many of the students’ preferences will be set.
 The added benefit of the AISG instrumental program is that students are given a fair opportunity to experience learning an instrument over time so that they can understand the benefit of perseverance in developing and learning new skills.
 The program helps to strengthen varied discursive and non-discursive communication skills and create opportunities for positive social interactions.

-The music program in the Middle School builds sequentially on the music program in the Elementary School and provides the foundation for the music courses offered at the High School level.
+The music program in the Lower Secondary builds sequentially on the music program in the Elementary School and provides the foundation for the music courses offered at the Lower Secondary level.
 Band and Strings are offered in all levels of middle school.
 Instruments are provided for band students, but strings students provide their own instrument (except double bass).
 Choir is offered as an option in Grades 7 and 8.
 It is hoped that students will be able to communicate well on their chosen musical instrument by the end of the middle school years.

 Grade 6 Music